 Timothy C. Cox

-Endowed Professor in Musculoskeletal Tissues
+Endowed Professor in Dental & Musculoskeletal Tissue Research

 Professor Timothy C. Cox joined the UMKC School of Dentistry faculty in 2018 as the Endowed Chair in Mineralized Tissue Research in the Department of Oral and Craniofacial Sciences and in 2019 he received a joint appointment in the School of Medicine’s Department of Pediatrics.